 Now, the first things that are likely to pop into your head at this stage are…

-But I don’t want my business email to be @gmail.com – that looks amateur!
+I don’t want my business email to be @gmail.com – it looks amateur!

-Google email addresses are free… Are you saying I have to pay for them?
+Google email addresses are free… Why would I have to pay for one?